mattermost/mattermost-handbook/contributors/join-us/staff-recruiting.md

 Hiring Managers should confirm with their team's [MLT](https://handbook.mattermost.com/operations/operations/mlt-cadence#introduction-to-mlt) that the new headcount requisition has been approved.

 Hiring plans are created twice a year, and reviewed every quarter.
 Hiring Managers and department leads can request additional headcount by completing a [New Requisition ID Request Form](https://forms.gle/ewYXCm1FZPAb6Pyr6).
 As part of this request form and only for non-backfill roles, Hiring Managers will be asked to submit an [Issue/Solution Proposal](https://handbook.mattermost.com/operations/operations/company-processes/issue-solution).
-Finance assigns all requisition IDs and the CEO \(Ian Tien\) and VP Finance \(Tim Quock\) will need to approve ISP ahead of a new requisition ID assignment.
+Finance assigns all requisition IDs and the CEO \(Ian Tien\) and CFO \(Kendra Niedziejko\) will need to approve ISP ahead of a new requisition ID assignment.

 ### Role description

 Once you have confirmation that your new headcount has been approved, you’re ready to begin the recruitment process.
 Complete the [Job Description portion](https://docs.google.com/document/d/1DmInqCLfGpFOP6Foynu9MB3Xl71CfcgFWxuuSEAP50U/edit) and share with your Recruiter, who will schedule a [Recruiter Intake Session](https://handbook.mattermost.com/contributors/join-us/staff-recruiting/recruiting-cadences.html) to review the remainder of the intake template.

-You can find your assigned recruiter on the [FY23 Hiring Plan - Internal Only](https://docs.google.com/spreadsheets/d/1YoplwsVPrKM4CApLTpPGsO5EoN8MAb57F19KO1Q7QQs/edit#gid=0) - see Column J.

 ### Recruiter Intake Session

-Your Recruiter will schedule an Intake Session with you, Total Rewards, and a People Partner after you’ve completed your Job Description.
+Your Recruiter will schedule an Intake Session with you and a People Partner after you’ve completed your Job Description.
 The goal of the in-take is to have a complete Ideal Candidate Profile, Target Level for the role and assigned interviewers, and interview backups (if neeeded).

 #### Role leveling